 Yes.
 In California, the child support law states that if a child has a disability or special needs, a support obligation can extend past the child’s 18th birthday.
 Although most child support orders are terminated once a child turns 18 and is no longer dependent on the custodial parent for care, there are exceptions to the rule in special cases.
 This includes if a child over the age of 18 is still in high school, still lives at home or has a disability.

 The courts will carefully examine the situation to determine if a child support order will continue past the age of 18.
 First, the child must have had a mental or physical disability before the age of 18.
 Second, the disability must prevent the child from being able to work or live alone.
 The child must require continued support past the age of 18.
 Your family will need proof of the disability to show the courts for an extended child support order.
 If the paying spouse wishes to terminate a child support order after age 18, he or she must show that the child possesses the skills to live alone and earn a living wage.

 How Can a Child Support Lawyer Help?

 A standard divorce with children in Orange County is difficult enough.
-If your family has a child with a disability, it is even more important to hire an experienced child support lawyer to represent you.
+If your family has a child with a disability, it is even more important to hire an experienced child support lawyer in Orange County to represent you.
 A lawyer will know legal strategies and methods to correctly handle a child support case and get the financial award that you need from your ex-spouse to help you properly support your child’s special needs.